jupyter-book/mystmd/docs/tables.md

 You may have inline markdown in the table caption, however, if it includes backticks, you must use a [colon fence](#example-fence).
 ```

 ## List Tables

+The {myst:directive}`list-table` directive is used to create a table from data in a uniform two-level bullet list.
+"Uniform" means that each sublist (second-level list) must contain the same number of list items.

 ````{myst}
 ```{list-table} This table title